-After a long holiday in Europe I have to admit that I never want to eat potatoes again (we eat way too much of them!) and that I am ashamed to admit that the Chinese and the Asians in general have us beat when it comes to vegetables especially leafy greens.
-In China, leafy greens like choy sum, bok choy and spinach are transformed into delicious and appealing dishes.
+After a long holiday in Europe I have to admit that I never want to eat potatoes again (we eat way too much of them!) and that I the Chinese and Asians in general have us beat when it comes to vegetables, especially leafy greens.
+In China, these vegetables like choy sum, bok choy and spinach are transformed into delicious and appealing dishes.
 We, in the West eat vegetables sparingly and hence we have created enormous problems in terms of obesity, diabetes type II and all the illnesses associated with them.

 The ready-made food aisles have gotten longer and the fresh part of the supermarket smaller and smaller.
 Worse still we are at the hands of corporations who have us hooked and who spend hundreds of millions of dollars on manipulating our cravings.
 Once you go down the route of processed food it is very hard to get back on track.